 - Preheat your oven to 375°F.

 - Sprinkle a little all-purpose flour on your work surface and smooth it around with the palm of your hand.
 Then take a sheet of pre-rolled puff pastry from the box and lay it flat on the dusted surface.
 If you are using the puff pastry that needs to be rolled, dust your rolling pin with a little flour too and then roll the pastry in both directions to widen and lengthen the dough into a rectangle.
 The finished product should measure about 10X15 inches (this is the size of the Pepperidge Farm® frozen sheets).

 - Spread some of your yummiest pesto over the entire sheet of pastry and then grate the sharp cheese on top.
 You want it thick enough to cover the pastry but not so thick that it is sloppy or difficult to roll.

 - Starting at the end closest to you, roll the pastry up tightly jellyroll style and then cut it into slices, about 3/4” thick each.
 Lay the slices on a cookie sheet lined with parchment paper and pop the cookie sheet into the fridge right away until you are ready to bake them.

 - Bake for about 15–18 minutes or until the pastry is golden brown.
 Remove right away to a serving platter.

 Proceed as above to prepare the pastry.
 Crumble softened blue cheese over top of the pastry, then top with strips of prosciutto.
 Cut into slices and bake as above.

-For enough filling for one sheet of pastry, cook 2 minced green onions in 1 Tablespoon of oil until they are soft.
-Cool and then spread over puff pastry.
+For enough filling for one sheet of pastry, cook 2 minced green onions in 1 tablespoon of oil until they are soft.
+Cool and then spread over the puff pastry.
 Top with cheese if you like.
 Roll up and cook as above.

 Ingredients for Hazelnut Cilantro Pesto